stefanocoretta/.doom.d/README.md

 # Doom Emacs literate configuration

-This is the (work-in-progress) literate configuration of my Doom emacs set-up.
+This is the literate configuration of my DOOM emacs set-up.

+## Getting started with DOOM emacs

+If you are after an absolute-beginner's guide to using emacs, check out the [Getting started](https://github.com/stefanocoretta/.doom.d/wiki/Getting-started-with-DOOM-emacs) wiki page.

+## Custom modes

+I wrote two custom modes:

+- `praat-script-mode`: syntax highlighting for the Praat scripting language.
+- `lexurgy-mode`: syntax highlighting for [Lexurgy](https://www.meamoria.com/lexurgy/html/index.html).

+## Quotes for the philosophical mind

 > But for a living organism, unlike a computer, putting information to practical use is more important than collecting infinite amounts of it.